ryanyun/nusselt/README.md

 ## Background

-This application is currently under development for [Professor George Sidebotham](https://cooper.edu/engineering/people/george-w-sidebotham)'s ME342 Heat Transfer course at The Cooper Union.
+This application was developed for [Professor George Sidebotham](https://cooper.edu/engineering/people/george-w-sidebotham)'s ME342 Heat Transfer course at The Cooper Union.
+Feel free to contribute by opening a PR.

+&copy; 2018 Ryan Yun